Sick Note Lyrics:

 He said I had to cart them down the ladders in my hod.

-In a hurry?
+Want to see the whole song?
 Click here to go directly to ALL the lyrics for The Sick Note (as well as two of our favorite performances courtesy of YouTube.

 Not in a hurry?
 Great, keep reading!
 We will share five fun facts to know about this hilarious (if a bit painful sounding :-) Irish folk song.